Prominent Role of Business Analysts in SCRUM:

 Business Analyst as a Team Member

-In large scale projects where the modules are distributed among teams, having a BA for more than one team also is an added advantage.
-Since the BA is same across teams, (s)he can think about the interoperability of the modules, how new features or updates will affect the other modules, etc.
+In large-scale projects where the modules are distributed among teams, having a BA for more than one team is also an added advantage.
+Since BA is the same across teams, (s)he can think about the interoperability of the modules, how new features or updates will affect the other modules, etc.

-The Product Owner will not always be a good writer, sometimes they come from a technical background and hence it becomes the responsibility of the Business Analyst to write the stories, acceptance, wireframes etc.
+The Product Owner will not always be a good writer, sometimes they come from a technical background and hence it becomes the responsibility of the Business Analyst to write the stories, acceptance, wireframes, etc.